breatheco-de/content/src/content/how-to/how-to-create-an-object-in-javascript.md

 ## Object.create()

- MDN describes this method as
- >(...) a method that creates a new object, using an existing object as prototype (...)
+Object.create() receives an obj as prototype (or blueplrint) and creates a new object from it

 ### Syntax:
  ```javascript
  Object.create(proto, propertiesObject)
  ```

 ### Parameters:
-`proto`:  the object used as prototype `propertiesObject` (optional): If specified and not undefined, the properties you want to add to the new object
+- `proto`:  the object used as prototype
+- `propertiesObject` (optional): If specified and not undefined, the properties you want to add to the new object

 An example will be most welcome to make all that more understandable, here it is: